-At the end of the fifth day of the May Seven Day Intensive Straw Bale Construction Workshop, a few folks mentioned how much they were looking forward to applying the brown coat because it would be so much easier than the scratch coat applied to the interior of the building.
+At the end of the fifth day of the May 7 day intensive straw bale workshop, a few folks mentioned how much they were looking forward to applying the brown coat because it would be so much easier than the scratch coat applied to the interior of the building.
 I smiled and so “oh yeah?…okay.”
 By the end of yesterday, their opinion had changed.

 Brown coat plastering is hard, there are no two ways about it.
 It takes a lot of upper body strength and a lot of patience.
 Getting the mud on the wall is the easy part, floating it so that it looks even and smooth is what takes the effort.
 As you can see in the above picture, team work is a great way to “share the load” of labor.